railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 Click  *Apply Upgrades*  then  *Start Upgrades*  on the  *System Upgrade*  form that appears.
 Close the window when the operation has completed.
 Return to the main menu you'll see the new menu  *Products*  has become available.

-.. tip::   **GTK client**  *Refreshing the menu*
+.. tip::  Refreshing the menu in the GTK client

 	After an update in the GTK client you'll have to open a new menu to refresh the content – otherwise you won't see the new menu item.
-To do that use the window menu Form > Refresh/Cancel.
+To do that use the window menu *Form > Refresh/Cancel*.

 Installing a module with its dependencies
 -------------------------------------------